-That is why I recommend that you make a decision TODAY to get help from a tax resolution specialist certified by a government agency as meeting minimum standards for representation before your IRS or State tax issues become so serious that they will require more effort (and cost) to resolve, or they result in significant financial consequences such as wage and bank levies, or even seizure of your real or personal property.
+That is why I recommend that you make a decision TODAY to seek the service of a tax resolution specialist certified by a government agency as meeting minimum standards for representation before your IRS, CA or State tax issues become so serious that they will require more effort (and cost) to resolve, or they result in significant financial consequences such as wage and bank levies, liens, or even seizure of your real or personal property.

 With over 30 years of IRS employment experience, I have extensive knowledge and understanding of their processes and procedures.
 This background will help me negotiate a resolution to your IRS or State tax controversy or get you through an IRS tax tax audit in the shortest amount of time with the least amount of financial impact.
 Effectively resolving a tax controversy, including the filing of and negotiating an IRS tax audit or collection appeal on secured tax liabilities, can be - and often is - a very complex process where specialized knowledge and experience is critical to success.